mkarneim/pojobuilder/README.md

 About
 -----

-PojoBuilder is a Java 6 compliant annotation processor that generates a builder class for POJOs (Plain Old Java Object).
+PojoBuilder is a Java 6 compliant annotation processor that generates a fluent builder class for POJOs (Plain Old Java Object).

 The generated builder provides